 It seems quite clear, that there cannot be a silver bullet but many small improvements and loads of work.

 First of all, it seems a good idea to setup a team so that team members actually collaborate.

 Second, it investing into team development and set aside time for this is a must.
 The time needed is cannot be constant but needs to adapt.

 Third, some things can profit from a focused intervention (aka flipping) where a team acquires the needed skills, processes and attitude so a change can be realized.

 Fourth, teams profit when they are challenged by seeing other ways of working, new team members and moderators so they can detect their blind spots.

-Fifth, Learing to collaborate well needs time!
-It seems that an organisation needs long-term investment into team work and structures that allow spreading new and better ways of working through the organisation.
+Fifth, Learning to collaborate well needs time!
+It seems that an organization needs long-term investment into team work and structures that allow spreading new and better ways of working.